A complete guide to payroll in the UK: Everything employers need to know

 Apr 6, 2023

-Although the British government is still navigating various complexities post-Brexit, the United Kingdom currently has the sixth-largest economy in the world.
+Although the British government is still navigating various complexities post-Brexit, the United Kingdom currently has the sixth-largest economy in the world, which makes it an attractive option for companies looking to expand their operations overseas.
 The UK has a well-educated and highly skilled talent pool.
 Finally, for Americans—and anyone with English as their first language—it’s relatively straightforward to assimilate British employees.

-Of course, there are hurdles to overcome when you’re hiring remote employees in the United Kingdom for the first time.
-Running payroll for your new staff members can be particularly challenging.
+Of course, there are hurdles to overcome when hiring remote employees in the United Kingdom for the first time.
+Managing the UK payroll system can be particularly challenging.
 Laws in the United Kingdom are quite different from those in other countries, like the US—and if you don’t take the proper steps to remain compliant with the nation’s laws, you’ll wind up paying substantial fines.

 This comprehensive guide to payroll processing for employees in the UK will walk you through the process and explain everything you need to know to remain legally compliant and ensure the setup goes smoothly.